michalekb11/CoT-In-Multimodal-Transformers/README.md

 ----
 ### Question 1
-What is one critique of this example, keeping in mind the baseline two-stage architecture (text-only) and the two-stage framework with image features?
+The authors use this example to emphasize that incorporating vision features mitigates the issue of hallucinated rationale.
+What is one critique of this example, keeping in mind that the baseline two-stage architecture is text only?

 ----

-# A two-stage CoT approach boosts training convergence
+# Two-stage CoT makes CoT possible in small models as well as boosts training convergence
-The authors propose the breakdown of CoT into two steps:
+The authors' two-step breakdown of CoT involves the following:
 1. **Rationale Generation (QCM --> R):** Encode text and image, fuse features (gated fusion mechanism), generate rationale
 2. **Answer Inference (QCMR --> A):** Encode text + rationale and image, fuse features (gated fusion mechanism), predict answer

-## Results
+# Results
 * Improves over GPT-3.5 by 16% and exceeds human performance on ScienceQA
 * Outperforms methods using just image captions